adriens/katacoda-scenarios/psql-trick/purge-partitions/step5.md

 # Put datas

-Let's make things a bit more interesting by putting data:
+Let's make things a bit more interesting by putting data.

+With the following boilerplate code, we create rows.
+No need to understand this part.

 ```